FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

 light at PAR levels of 90 and 180 µmol photons m^-2^ s^-1^, but growth occurred at PAR of 90 µmol photons m^-2^ s^-1^ under all other spectral wavebands.
-Generally, growth was strongly inhibited under PAR of 180 µmol photons m^-2^ s^-1^ for all spectral wavebands except for green 16 h photoperiod.
+Generally, growth was strongly inhibited under PAR of 180 µmol photons m^-2^ s^-1^ for all spectral wavebands.
 The ability of SS120 to grow under low blue light and longer photoperiods, makes the deep ocean waters of the temperate zone a viable potential habitat.
-SS120 is constrained to deeper ocean waters through its intolerance of higher blue PAR levels.
+Under 250 µM O~2~ SS120 is constrained to deeper ocean waters through its intolerance of higher blue PAR levels.

 The LLIV clade, *P. marinus* MIT9313, grew under all spectral wavebands when exposed to PAR of 30 µmol photons m^-2^ s^-1^ and 90 µmol photons m^-2^ s^-1^ and was even able to grow under PAR of 180 µmol photons m^-2^ s^-1^ for all spectral wavebands except blue light.
-MIT9313 can thus exploit blue light in deep waters of temperate zones and can even tolerate moderate depths to exploit higher blue light levels, as long as the photoperiod is shorter than 12 h.
+MIT9313 can thus exploit blue light in deeper waters of temperate zones and can even tolerate moderate depths to exploit higher blue light levels, as long as the photoperiod is shorter than 12 h.

 ### Oxygen {.unnumbered}

-The representative of HLI clade, *P. marinus* MED4, was able to grow under both 250 µM and 25 µM O~2~ treatments but was unable to grow under the lowest O~2~ level of 2.5 µM.
-MED4 generally exhibited similar growth response trends and growth rate under blue and red light treatments under both 25 µM and 250 µM of O~2~.
-This demonstrated ability to grow under 25 µM O~2~, coupled with its ability to grow under lower PAR levels, enables MED4 to potentially inhabit deeper regions where [O~2~] may vary and low blue light is present, as long as the photoperiod
+The representative of HLI clade, *P. marinus* MED4, generally exhibited similar growth response trends and growth rates under blue and red light treatments under both 25 µM and 250 µM of O~2~,  but was unable to grow under the lowest O~2~ level of 2.5 µM.
+MED4  This demonstrated ability to grow under 25 µM O~2~, coupled with its ability to grow under lower PAR levels, enables MED4 to potentially inhabit deeper regions where [O~2~] may vary and low blue light is present, as long as the photoperiod